jamesashley1/agent-flow/README.md

 ## Why Agent Flow?

-We built Agent Flow while developing [CraftMyGame](https://craftmygame.com) — a game creation platform driven by AI agents.
+I built Agent Flow while developing [CraftMyGame](https://craftmygame.com), a game creation platform driven by AI agents.
 Debugging agent behavior was painful, so we made it visual.
 Now we're sharing it.

 Claude Code is powerful, but its execution is a black box — you see the final result, not the journey.
 Agent Flow makes the invisible visible: